leanprover/theorem_proving_in_lean4/type_classes.md

 # end Ex
 ```

+Our previous type classes had only one Type parameter, notice this one has two parameters,
+the Type parameter `α` and an actual natural number `n`.
+So we will create instances of this type
+class using syntax like this `instance : OfNat Float n` where n is some natural number.

-So now you can add an instance of `ofNat` for your own custom `Rational` number type
+So now you can add an instance of `OfNat.ofNat` for your own custom `Rational` number type
 along with a `toString` implementation:
 ```lean
 structure Rational where